collective/collective.z3cform.norobots/README.rst

 Launch code coverage::

     (venv) tox -e coverage

-    And open with a browser htmlcov/index.html
+and open with a browser htmlcov/index.html

 Usage as a ``plone.app.discussion`` (Plone Discussions) captcha plugin
 ----------------------------------------------------------------------